happo/docs/docs/cypress.md

 ### Usage with `cypress open`

 When running Cypress tests locally using the `cypress open` command, Happo is disabled by default.
-The `happo-cypress` wrapper won't work with `cypress open` since it depends on the Cypress command to finish after a test run (which won't happen with `cypress open`).
+The `happo-e2e` wrapper won't work with `cypress open` since it depends on the Cypress command to finish after a test run (which won't happen with `cypress open`).
 To enable Happo in these scenarios, set `HAPPO_ENABLED=true` as an environment variable and set the